Festival Application Process

 IUPUI Photo Library

-Spirit & Place provides a platform for the community to use the arts, humanities, and religion to explore a yearly theme.
+The Spirit & Place Festival a platform for the community to use the arts, humanities, and religion to explore a yearly theme.
 Organizations of all sizes and/or individuals are invited to pitch ideas through an application process.
-(The deadline is typically in May.)
 Event creators are responsible for securing their own speakers, performers, venues, etc.

-Spirit & Place supports those selected for the festival by providing event coaching services, worksheets, check lists, general marketing support, and other resources, including a $200 event stipend.
-Additionally, up to five events are nominated for a $1,000 Award of Awesomeness prize that is given out at the conclusion of the festival.
+Spirit & Place supports those selected for the festival by providing event coaching services; worksheets; check lists; general marketing support; select paid digital advertising; and other resources, including a $200 event stipend.

 Application Process